PostHog/posthog.com/contents/blog/the-posthog-array-1-35-0.md

 Ever wondered who deleted that feature flag, or merged those two people?
 Wonder no more with the new Activity Log™️!

-You can now view changes to feature flags and persons made in the UI and see who made them.
-Watch out for the activity log being added to more pages in future releases.
+You can now view changes to feature flags and persons made in the UI and see who made them, when.
+Watch out for the Activity Log being added to more pages in future releases.
 Or join [our community Slack](https://posthog.com/community) and tell us where we should add it next.

 ### New: World Map